ShivaTomar/Phone-book/README.md

     - A warning pop menu appears on the screen to confirm delete.
     - Deletes the contact when confirm & Shows a success sweatAlert on the right conrner.
   - When clicking on delete all contact Button:
-    - A input warning pop menu appears which asks user to 'Enter DELETE to proceed' in the field.
+    - A input warning pop menu appears which asks user to ####Enter DELETE to proceed' in the field.
     - Deletes All the contact when enter correctly & Shows a success sweatAlert on the right conrner.

 # MANUAL INSTALLATION